PointerToolkit.TerraFX.Interop.Windows 10.0.26100

 PointerToolkit.TerraFX.Interop.Windows

-Provides methods ("operators") that enable compile-time type-safety when casting COM interface pointers from the TerraFX.Interop.Windows package.
+Provides structs and methods ("operators") that enable compile-time type-safety when casting COM interface pointers from the TerraFX.Interop.Windows package.

 C# and .NET do not have struct inheritance.
 The COM interface structs defined in TerraFX.Interop.Windows project the native COM interfaces defined in the Windows SDK.
 These COM interfaces have inheritance, but this cannot be expressed in .NET, and the C# compiler knows nothing about it.
 This gives us the problem where you may have a pointer to a COM object that should be implicitly castable to its base interface, but C# won't let you do it without an explicit cast.